Skip Navigation and Go To Content

 Search

 UT Police routinely receive reports about potential fraud as scammers try to take advantage of unsuspecting victims.
-Reports to UT Police of suspected – and verified – phishing scams have increased, especially those attempting to entice victims with check-cashing and work-at-home scams.
+Reports to UT Police of suspected – and verified – incidents have increased, especially those attempting to entice victims with check-cashing and work-at-home scams.

 One prevalent check-cashing scam involves contacting victims using a 'spoofed' phone number or email address.
 In some cases, the callers claim to be employed by an agency, bank, or another entity.
 They inform the victim that they owe some type of fine or tax and will be arrested if the matter is not resolved immediately.